Mikelaifu/CoverLetterCreator/README.md

 And then you spent half of the application time to write your cover letter in addition to fill out those lengthy background check then you never heard anything back from the company?

-This is simple program is for people who want to automate and batch creating their own customized cover letters:
+This is simple program that is for people who want to automate and batch creating their own customized cover letters:

 ![alt text](Example.png)